-During Unit 4 - Research in Health and Social Care (completed in year 13)
+During Unit 4, Research in Health and Social Care (completed in year 13), you will focus on:

-In this unit, you will find out about the different research methods that can be used to gather information and the ethical issues that need to be considered.
+The different research methods that can be used to gather information and the ethical issues that need to be considered.
 You will review research carried out into a contemporary issue in the sector, and will develop skills that will enable you to carry out your own secondary research into the issue.
 You will then consider how the research findings may benefit service users or improve practice, and make recommendations for further research.
 To complete the assessment task within this unit, you will need to draw on your learning from across your programme.